la2050/archive/_projects/2016/save-the-art-programs-in-the-art-capitals-schools.md

 project_proposal_help:
   - 'Money '
   - Publicity/awareness
+project_description: >-
+  In the same city celebrated as the epicenter for film and music — where a gilded entertainment industry churns and draws talent from around the world — a vast majority of schools don't have adequate arts programs.'
+(LA Times) This grant will ensure the students at three local elementary schools experience the joy of creative movement, photography or visual arts workshops provided free of charge by the Hollywood Arts Council.
+We will also be able to expand this program in other schools.
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Early education","Students’ perceived sense of safety at and on the